 The only known causative therapy for an allergy is specific immunotherapy.
 In the case of a pollen allergy, this treatment can work in many cases.

 You will be given a low dose of the allergen at regular intervals, by injection or by drops or tablets.
 This therapy usually lasts for three years.
-If it is successful, your immune system has been virtually reprogrammed and no longer classifies the allergenic pollen as a danger.
+If it is successful, your immune system will have been virtually reprogrammed and will no longer classify the allergenic pollen as a danger.

-If you are interested in immunotherapy against your pollen allergy, talk to a specialist in allergology.
+If you are interested in immunotherapy for your pollen allergy, talk to a specialist in allergology.